timi-owo/terminal-char-table/README.md

 ## Note

 - The complete methods and description can be found in `module.js`
-- More example see `demo.js` and run demo using `npm test` command.
+- More example see `test.js` and run test using `npm test` command.